p2panda/website/_posts/2025-07-09-streams-transactions-crash-resilience.md

 The name and APIs are still in flux but we believe that this gives the most framework-independence and flexibility while allowing application developers to focus primarily on application-level concerns.

-We’ve experimented with Rust [`Stream`](https://docs.rs/futures-core/latest/futures_core/stream/trait.Stream.html) to express a "flexible" middleware API in our `p2panda-stream` crate but unfortunately Rust's strict type system and exploding complexity and boilerplate around nested async calls and generics makes the [use of it not enjoyable](https://hachyderm.io/@fasterthanlime/112898470217396730), and prone to bugs.
+We've experimented with Rust [`Stream`](https://docs.rs/futures-core/latest/futures_core/stream/trait.Stream.html) to express a "flexible" middleware API in our `p2panda-stream` crate but unfortunately Rust's strict type system and exploding complexity and boilerplate around nested async calls and generics makes the [use of it not enjoyable](https://hachyderm.io/@fasterthanlime/112898470217396730), and prone to bugs.
 Currently we're exploring a more pragmatic approach with slightly less flexibility and significant better readability and ease of usage.

 Why all of this introduction into the p2panda processing pipeline when talking about crash resilience?
 We see now that there are multiple state changes required before we even arrive at the application layer.
 In addition, we _only_ really want to commit to the new state if the application finally says: "Yes, this operation was valid and everything is ok".
 To achieve this guarantee we need to be able to express the processing of an operation across both layers as one single atomic transaction.